AllenInstitute/sonata/docs/SONATA_DEVELOPER_GUIDE.md

 #### Overview

 We consider a network of neurons as a graph made up of of nodes (neurons) and edges (connections between the neurons).
 Nodes of a network can be arranged into multiple populations of neurons.
 For instance, a population may correspond to a brain region or a particular cell type.
 The connectivity between a source population and a target population is defined by an edge population.
 Nodes and edges in their respective populations are also assigned respective node and edge types.
 Parameters assigned to node or edge types are inherited for all nodes or edges of the respective type.
 A given node or edge can be associated with one and only one node or edge type, respectively.

 All nodes and edges, and likewise node and edge types can have be assigned attributes which define various aspects, such as position, rotation, type, modelparameters, etc. Nodes and edges inherit attributes from their respective types, but also override them.
 Some attributes are required, some are optional with reserved meaning, and others are entirely optional.
-The entirely optional attributes can be added by the user for their own specific needs , and are typically ignored by the simulator software.
+The entirely optional attributes can be added by the user for their own specific needs, and are typically ignored by the simulator software.
 These optional attributes may be added by users simply for convenience to help them maintain the workflow through model building, simulation, and analysis.

 The details of how node and edge populations are defined and represented are described in the following sections.